 As you can imagine, these curves will change given the various settings you use, so try to keep in mind how you can use your go-to saturator to more or less equalize your signal.

 Mid-side saturation gives you the opportunity to expand or narrow your stereo image.
-In short, you can distortion the side or mid, or a combination of the two to create a particular balance.
+In short, you can distort the side or mid, or a combination of the two to create a particular balance.

 The more you saturate the sides the wider the image will be; the more you saturate the mids, the more centered it’ll be.